 Using Technology to Fortify Your AML Program

 An effective AML compliance program should be multi-pronged and lean heavily on technology.
-At a minimum, institutions need to designate a compliance officer, create written rules and AML procedures, build a training program for employees and establish a monitoring system.
+At a minimum, institutions need to designate a compliance officer, create written rules and AML procedures, build a training program for employees and establish a screening system.

 Let a Jumio expert show you how easy it can be to integrate our automated identity verification and AML solutions into your onboarding and ongoing monitoring processes.
 Request more information here and we’ll be in touch shortly.